How Much Do Solar Panels Cost for a 1000 Sq Ft Home?

 Many California homeowners can also benefit from state-level incentives, local rebates, and net metering policies, further lowering the cost.

-Electricity Consumption & System Size
+Your Energy Use & Required System Size

 A smaller house doesn’t necessarily mean lower electricity bills.
 Energy usage depends on factors such as: